eDeaf offers several training courses and learnership programs to “Empower Deaf communities for business”.

 You as a business owner can greatly benefit from a number of Government incentives when employing a Deaf person through eDeaf.

 eDeaf is a Deaf owned BBBEE Level 2 company, established in 2007 to provide a holistic service to the employer and the Deaf employee.
-Our state of the art training facilities in Johannesburg, Centurion and Durban offer the ideal learning environments for Deaf individuals.
+Our state of the art training facilities in Johannesburg, Centurion, Durban and Cape Town offer the ideal learning environments for Deaf individuals.

 Several local companies have taken the brave step of employing Deaf persons with great success, proving that in some career fields the Deaf can be just as good or even better than hearing employees.